ryansteed/heuristic-moral-machine/log.md

 Starting to see some problems:
 - There aren't enough heuristic functions to write here!
 This example is too simplistic (there aren't enough features to write sophisticated heuristics).
+  + UPDATE 20 Jan 20 - this problem is mostly solved
 - Even if I get some experts to give me heuristics, they'll 1) be simple, 2) be too if- based and have high coverage (more rules-based), 3) be hard to compare to Noothigattu because so different than the MM audience

 Things we might still be able to demonstrate: